 The force has been active since 1956.
-Most youths won’t mind joining the Nigerian Navy and make it a career.
-The most important things to find out about is the Nigerian navy ranks and salary structure.
+Most youths won’t mind joining the Nigerian Navy and making it a career.
+The most important things to find out about are the Nigerian navy ranks and salary structure.
 This will help prospective Naval officers know what they are signing up for.

-The ranking system of the Nigerian Navy is divided into two parts; they have the commissioned officers and non-commissioned officers.
+The ranking system of the Nigerian Navy is divided into two parts; they have commissioned officers and non-commissioned officers.
 A commission officer holds higher ranks than non-commissioned officers.
-The commission officers are paid more, have more legal responsibilities, and often have non-military training such as a University’s degree.
+The commission officers are paid more, have more legal responsibilities, and often have non-military training such as a University degree.

 The ranking system for the commission officers are;